charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2017.md

 Then just delete the entire file.

-## Get lates isit-code and isit-site-tools
+## Get latest isit-code and isit-site-tools

 Run **npm outdated**